-Could You Be A Super Sleeper?
+Could You Be a Super Sleeper?

 Super sleepers require much less sleep than the average person.

-- They have a higher tolerance for physical and psychological pain
+- They have a higher tolerance for physical and psychological pain.

-- While sleep deprivation usually correlates with obesity and diabetes, short sleepers tend to have higher metabolisms than most people, and on average are actually thinner
+- While sleep deprivation usually correlates with obesity and diabetes, short sleepers tend to have higher metabolisms than most people, and on average are actually thinner.

-If you really think you might be a short sleeper, consider one of the questions the researchers used to identify members of this group of sleeping elite: If you have the chance to sleep longer on weekends or vacation, do you still only sleep five hours a night?
+If you really think you might be a short sleeper, consider one of the questions the researchers used to identify members of this sleeping elite: If you have the chance to sleep longer on weekends or vacation, do you still only sleep five hours a night?

 If you sleep 7 or 8 hours when you can, chances are high you aren’t a short sleeper—and you really need those 7 or 8 hours every night of the week as well.